What is it about?

 Why is it important?

-The unique point of this flow control strategy is that it uses the degree of turbulence in the region where vortices are developed as an important indicator.
+The unique point of the flow control strategy is that it uses the degree of turbulence in the region where vortices are developed as an important indicator.
 The flow control devices such as plasma actuators can generate vortices by intermittent driving, but if the vortex passes through an area of severe turbulence during its development, the vortex is tend to collapse.
 By contrast, the generated vortices acquire a high degree of structural stability if the vortices are generated within the undisturbed region (laminar boundary layer) by adjusting the location and drive frequency of the flow control device.
 The generated vortices stably suppress flow separation over the airfoil under the flow conditions for the present study, contributing to the stable improvement in aerodynamic characteristics.
 In addition, for the flow conditions in the present study (Re=63,000, NACA0015, and so on), the transition point moves further upstream as the magnitude of flow separation increases.
 The findings suggest the existence of a counterintuitive control mechanism: it is ideal to densely generate smaller vortices as the scale of flow separation increases from the standpoint of control stability and energy consumption.

 Perspectives